tuxology/joern-workshop/README.md

 3. **Module 3 (Scripting Away to Glory)**: Create reusable scripts from your analysis and build your own tools using Joern.

 ## Workshop Guide
-Use the workshop presentation at Scale 18x `Finding-Stranger-Things-In-Code.pdf` as a guide to complete this workshop.
+Use the workshop presentation prepared for Scale 18x Conference [`Finding-Stranger-Things-In-Code.pdf`](Finding-Stranger-Things-In-Code.pdf) as a guide to complete this workshop.
 The three modules are marked in the slides and contain all the commands presented in the workshop.
 You can directly copy/paste and run them on the Joern Shell.

 ## Preparation